The school principal's guide on how to become a superintendent

 You likely already have a master’s degree.
-While this may be enough to pursue a superintendent position in some cases, a doctoral degree is usually recommended – especially if your district is particularly competitive.
+While this may be enough in some cases, superintendent education requirements typically call for a doctoral degree – especially if your district is particularly competitive.

 You can typically choose one of several concentrations when pursuing an Ed.D., including organizational leadership, educational leadership and education administration.
 While there will be some differences between these programs, the core classes will be similar.
 Expect to complete coursework in subjects like resource management, strategic thinking and organizational communication.